Web Content Display (Global)

 Throughout the year, we have all been impacted by COVID-19 – all students, all schools.

 Our collective response has been to maintain consistency across the whole system while supporting our students to access the teaching, learning and assessment to the fullest extent.

-Instead, teachers are asked to use the flexibility in the existing subject outlines to manage school-based learning and assessment in different ways.
+Teachers are asked to use the flexibility in the existing subject outlines to manage school-based learning and assessment in different ways.
 General flexibilities to support SACE students in their learning, include for example:

 - electronic forms of delivery

 - adapting the form of assessment

 So when can special provisions be used for COVID-19?